YaelDuarte/appFrankieFinal/README.md

-# Myapp
+📱 MyApp

-A new Flutter project, simple app.
+A new Flutter project — App whith different functions ❤️

-# Features for this app
+✨ Features:

-* Count for a image EMOJICODE: Image
+🖼️ Count for an image

-* Hello messange for a usser
+💬 Hello message for a user

-* Calculator
+🧮 Calculator

-* Get Cordinates
+📍 Get coordinates

-* Simple Calendar
+📅 Simple calendar

-* Cards for animals
+🐾 Cards for animals